 win a copy of ‘growing great garlic’

 I’VE BOUGHT THREE COPIES of “Growing Great Garlic,” the book by Filaree Farm‘s founding farmer that got me started growing my favorite allium of all.
 [UPDATE: The giveaway is over, but your comments continue to be welcome.]
-To enter to win a copy, plus a $15 gift certificate for your choice of bulbs, all you have to do is comment below, answering this question:
+To enter to win a copy, all you have to do is comment below, answering this question:

 What kind of garlic you grow–hardneck, softneck, or maybe its particular varietal name?